Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Introduction

 General right-angled Hecke von Neumann algebras are not strongly solid, see Remark \ref{Rmk=HyperbolicIsNecessary}.
-Still we can prove that they do not possess a Cartan subalgebra.
-We do this by showing that if $\cM_q$ were to have a Cartan subalgebra then each of the three alternatives in \cite[Theorem A]{VaesPrims} fails to be true, which leads to a contradiction.
-It deserves to be noticed that the proof of Theorem D uses Theorem A as well.
+Still we can prove in some cases that they do not possess a Cartan subalgebra.
+We do this by showing that if $\cM_q$ were to have a Cartan subalgebra then under suitable conditions each of the three alternatives in \cite[Theorem A]{VaesPrims} fails to be true, which leads to a contradiction.

-{\bf Theorem D.} Let $q > 0$.
-For a reduced right-angled Coxeter system $(W,S)$ with $\vert S \vert \geq 3$ the associated Hecke von Neumann algebra $\cM_q$ does not have a Cartan subalgebra.
+{\bf Theorem D.} Let $q \in [\rho, \rho^{-1}]$.
+Let $(W,S)$ be an irreducible right-angled Coxeter system with $\vert S \vert \geq 3$ for which the Coxeter graph satisfies the conditions of Theorem \ref{Thm=NoCartan}.
+Then the associated Hecke von Neumann algebra $\cM_q$ does not have a Cartan subalgebra.

 {\it Structure.} In Section \ref{Sect=Prelim} we introduce Hecke von Neumann algebras and some basic algebraic properties.
-Lemma \ref{Lem=TExpansion} is absolutely crucial as each of the results in this paper rely in their own way on this decomposition lemma.
-In Section \ref{Sect=Universal} we obtain universal properties of Hecke von Neumann algebras.
-In Section \ref{Sect=Injective} we prove that $\cM_q$ is non-injective.
+Lemma \ref{Lem=TExpansion} is crucial for the results on strong solidity and the weak-$\ast$ CCAP.
+In Section \ref{Sect=Universal} we obtain universal properties of Hecke von Neumann algebras and prove that they decompose as graph products.
+We collect the consequences for Haagerup property and non-injectivity.
 In Section \ref{Sect=Approximation} we find approximation properties of $\cM_q$ and conclude Theorem A. Section \ref{Sect=StrongSolidity} proves the strong solidity result of Theorem B from which Corollary C shall easily follow.
-Finally Section \ref{Sect=Cartan} proves absence of Cartan subalgebras in the general case.
+Finally Section \ref{Sect=Cartan} proves absence of Cartan subalgebras for the cases of Theorem D.

 {\it Convention.} Let $X$ be a set and let $A,B \subseteq X$.
 We will briefly write $A \backslash B$ for $A \backslash (A \cap B)$.